cpjworks/cpjworks/README.md

 Feel free to say **"Hello"** :)

-[^1]: That's not actually me in my profile picture -_- but if you know where they are from, we can definitely be friends.
+[^1]: That's not actually me in my picture -_- but if you know who they are, we can definitely be friends.

 <!---
 cpjworks/cpjworks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.